 1. Service Area Families, Children & Learning: Health, SEN & Disability - Residential, Respite and Short Breaks, including Agency Placements 2.
 EIA 1 3.
 Head of Service Regan Delf, Assistant Director, Health, SEN & Disability What is the proposal?
-Current budgets 4.
-Budget Proposal Residential respite and short breaks - £1,731,000 Agency Placements - £1,180,000 Saving: Respite, short breaks - £150,000 in 2018/19 Agency placements - £150,000 in 2018/19 These are substantial reductions overall in percentage terms but the aim is to make savings through efficient redesign.
-We aim to find efficiencies while extending the access of families to short breaks and respite through a re-organisation and an extended menu of options giving more choice.
-There would continue to be overnight respite options for those in most need and where children require shared care.
-The new integrated special school hubs will offer an extended range of short breaks outside of school hours more efficiently with increased access for more families.
+Current budgets Residential respite and short breaks - £1,731,000 Agency Placements - £1,180,000 Saving: Respite, short breaks - £150,000 in 2018/19 Agency placements - £150,000 in 2018/19 4.
+Budget Proposal These are substantial reductions overall in percentage terms but the aim is to design.
+We aim to find efficiencies while extending the access of families to si re-organisation and an extended menu of options giving more choice.
+There we respite options for those in most need and where children require shared care nort breaks and respite through a vould continue to be overnight The new integrated special school hubs will offer an extended range of short breaks outside of school hours more efficiently with increased access for more families.
 Through the hubs we will offer better support to help families cope at home where children have exceptionally complex needs and challenging behaviours, thus strengthening the resilience of families and reducing the need for overnight respite and children coming into care.
-The direction of travel in both Children and Adult Learning Disability Services is together within the city as far as possible by ensuring a comprehensive range of across education, health and care / respite to meet needs locally.
-This in turn prindependent provision at a distance from the city.
-The strategy also aims to emprovision towards Direct Payments so that they can purchase what they need in f quality integrated services revents the need for expensive power families through a shift in advice provided for them to do this.
+The direction of travel in both Children and Adult Learning Disability Services is to enable families to stay together within the city as far as possible by ensuring a comprehensive range of quality integrated services across education, health and care / respite to meet needs locally.
+This in turn prevents the need for expensive independent provision at a distance from the city.
+The strategy also aims to empower families through a shift in provision towards Direct Payments so that they can purchase what they need in terms of support, with help and advice provided for them to do this.